meowmeowahr/KevinbotV3-KiCAD/CONTRIBUTING.md

 #### Before Submitting an Enhancement
 1. Make sure you're using the latest version.
-2. Check the documentation to ensure the feature isn’t already covered.
+2. Check the documentation to ensure the feature isn't already covered.
 3. Search the [issue tracker](https://github.com/meowmeowahr/KevinbotV3-KiCAD/issues) for similar suggestions.

 #### Submitting an Enhancement Suggestion